corypride/diamonddogs/README.md

 Profile customization: users will be able to customize their profile name and upload a unique photo for their profile.

+External API Usage: all plant information will be pulled from the Perenual API (perenual.com).

 Enhanced Plant Listings: Each plant listing includes in-depth care information, description of each plant, photos, and a hardiness map.

-All informmation will be pulled from the Perenual API (perenual.com).
+FAQ: Users will be able to search our database by keyword for commonly asked plant questions.

 Search: Our users will be able to search our entire database of plants by common name.
 Search results will link to a more detailed plant page.

-FAQ: Users will be able to search our database by keyword for commonly asked plant questions.

 Full CRUD Functionality: Users will be able to create gardens and add/delete favorite plants from them.